The Scuola Grande della Misericordia

 The Scuola Grande della Misericordia, dedicated to Saint Mary, was founded in 1261 and formed one of the seven Scuole Grandi of Venice.
 The present site or Scuola Nuova is located just to the south, over the bridge from the Scuola Vecchia.

-The Scuola Vecchia (Old School), still stands today and is situated on the Campo dell’Abbazia, at the eastern end of the Rio della Sensia in Cannaregio.
+The old school still stands today and is situated on the Campo dell’Abbazia, at the eastern end of the Rio della Sensia in Cannaregio.
 It was built on land provided by the Augustinian monastery of Santa Maria Valverde from 1310.

 Rebuilding in the 1440’s took place, financed by the Bon family and involved expanding forward into the campo and the erection of a new facade.
 It had a Gothic arch with a large miracle-working relief of the Madonna della Misericordia attributed to Bartolomeo Bon installed in 1451.